 Of course, we know not everyone takes the same approach to vacation, which is why we’re doing something a little different.
 Below you’ll find suggestions for where to go depending on your unique travel style.
 Are you the outdoorsy type?
 A total romantic?
 Do you enjoy stepping off the beaten path or living like a local?
 We’ve got you covered with this list of the best places to visit in France.

-For those of you who love a good sand-and-surf scene, but still want to kick the adrenaline up a few notches, you can’t do better than Urville-Nacqueville.
-This classic beach destination sits on the English Channel, and is a major hotspot for lovers of the surf scene.
+For those of you who love a good sand-and-surf scene but still want to kick the adrenaline up a few notches, you can’t do better than Urville-Nacqueville.
+This classic beach destination sits on the English Channel and is a major hot-spot for lovers of the surf scene.
 It’s also perfect for those who love sailing, diving and windsurfing.
 Basically, this is the place to come for water sports in France.
-You can bike there for the day from Cherbourg, or drive from Paris in about 4 hours.
+You can bike here for the day from Cherbourg, or drive from Paris in about four hours.
 If you want to avoid having to protect against the chill with a wetsuit, come in the summer.

 The Alps are an amazing destination any time of year.
 In fall when the leaves change, in winter when snow lies heavy on the ground, in spring when the trees unfurl and in summer when the sun shines down and creates lush wildflower meadows as far as the eye can see … you really can’t go wrong in the Alps.
 Plus, if you and your honey are lovers of the great outdoors, this is a perfect destination.
 Check out winter events such as Megavalanche and truffle hunting, or come in fall for the pressing of the grapes.